Custom Templates

 You can register a template using the exo

-CLI, the API, or our web application in the Templates section.
-The following informations are required to register a template:
+Portal in the Templates section.
+The following information is required to

 - The template name

-- The template image file checksum (MD5), to ensure import integrity
+- The template image file checksum (MD5) to ensure import integrity

 Note